Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 Secara umum, objek permainan harus ditempatkan pada suara yang jelas pada lagu agar suara tersebut dapat direpresentasikan dengan baik.
 Menjaga agar tingkat kepadatan ritme setara dengan intensitas lagu adalah /.../
 ```

-**Always include at least one example, and at very least a timestamp.** Without giving an example in the map you are modding, the mapper will likely be confused as to where and what the problems are.
+**Selalu sertakan setidaknya satu contoh, atau sekurang-kurangnya satu buah keterangan waktu (*timestamp*)**.
+Without giving an example in the map you are modding, the mapper will likely be confused as to where and what the problems are.
 As a modder you may find yourself speaking too broadly, mostly rambling rather than trying to improve the map itself.

 ---